Oliver Sacks

 Sacks sometimes faced criticism in the medical and disability studies communities.
 Arthur K. Shapiro, for instance, an expert on Tourette syndrome, said Sacks's work was "idiosyncratic" and relied too much on anecdotal evidence in his writings.[63]
 Researcher Makoto Yamaguchi thought Sacks's mathematical explanations, in his study of the numerically gifted savant twins (in The Man Who Mistook His Wife for a Hat), were irrelevant, and questioned Sacks's methods.[64]
 Although Sacks has been characterised as a "compassionate" writer and doctor,[65][66][67] others have felt that he exploited his subjects.[68][69]
 Sacks was called "the man who mistook his patients for a literary career" by British academic and disability rights activist Tom Shakespeare,[70] and one critic called his work "a high-brow freak show".[68]
 Sacks responded, "I would hope that a reading of what I write shows respect and appreciation, not any wish to expose or exhibit for the thrill ... but it's a delicate business."[71]

-He is also the author of The Mind's Eye, Oaxaca Journal and On the Move: A Life (his second autobiography).
+He also wrote The Mind's Eye, Oaxaca Journal and On the Move: A Life (his second autobiography).

-Before his death in 2015 Sacks founded the Oliver Sacks Foundation, a nonprofit organization established to increase understanding of the brain through using narrative nonfiction and case histories, with goals that include publishing some of Sacks's unpublished writings, and making his vast amount of unpublished writings available for scholarly study.[71]
-His first posthumous book, River of Consciousness, an anthology of his essays, was published in October 2017.
-Most of the essays had been previously published in various periodicals or in science-essay-anthology books, and are no longer readily obtainable.
+Before his death in 2015 Sacks founded the Oliver Sacks Foundation, a non-profit organization established to increase understanding of the brain through using narrative non-fiction and case histories, with goals that include publishing some of Sacks's unpublished writings, and making his vast amount of unpublished writings available for scholarly study.[72]
+The first posthumous book of Sacks's writings, River of Consciousness, an anthology of his essays, was published in October 2017.
+Most of the essays had been previously published in various periodicals or in science-essay-anthology books, but were no longer readily obtainable.
 Sacks specified the order of his essays in River of Consciousness prior to his death.
-Some of the essays focus on repressed memories and other tricks the mind plays on itself.[72]
-His next posthumous book will be a collection of some of his letters.
-Sacks was a prolific handwritten-letter correspondent and he never communicated by e-mail.
+Some of the essays focus on repressed memories and other tricks the mind plays on itself.[73]
+This was followed by a collection of some of his letters.[74]
+Sacks was a prolific handwritten-letter correspondent, and never communicated by e-mail.

 In 1996, Sacks became a member of the American Academy of Arts and Letters (Literature).[75]
 He was named a Fellow of the New York Academy of Sciences in 1999.[76]
 Also in 1999, he became an Honorary Fellow at the Queen's College, Oxford.[77]